-Knowing where you stand will empower you to be more successful in the global, intercultural workspace.
+Knowing where you stand will equip you with a rich language to identify your personal cultural preferences and empower you to be successful in global intercultural workspaces.

 Edward T. Hall, one of the founding fathers of intercultural communication studies, said:

 Culture hides much more than it reveals, and strangely enough what it hides, it hides most effectively from its own participants.

 We found that to be true, both in our own lives and in figuring out the cultural preferences of people around us.

 How do you illuminate your own values and beliefs?

 We are faced with people that carry a specific passport, have a specific accent, or have features that seemed to indicate a certain ethnic background, but often are not an indicator of their cultural preferences.
 In a world full of globetrotters and second or third-generation expatriates, national or cultural labeling doesn't work.
 We need a framework that accurately measures cultural preferences, and helps us in our day-to-day interactions.